susheeth1/FileExtractor/replit.md

 5. **Access at**: http://localhost:5000

-### Optional Setup Script
+### Even Easier Setup
-Run `python setup.py` for automated installation assistance.
+Run `python setup.py` for fully automated installation - it only installs 4 simple packages now.

 ### Requirements
 - Python 3.11+
 - Git (for GitHub repository processing)
 - Web browser
 - 100MB+ free disk space for file processing

+### No Database Needed
+The application now uses simple file storage and memory - no SQL databases required!

 ## Deployment
 - Replit deployment: Use the Deploy button in Replit interface